 Cradle Care: Private foster care provided by an adoption agency on a short-term basis

-Designated Adoption: An adoption where the birth parent(s) met and chose the adoptive family independently.
+Designated Adoption: An adoption where the birth parent(s) met and chose the adoptive family independently of a third party (agency or facilitator).

-Failed Match: A situation in which an expectant parent and adoptive family have officially matched, but placement does not take place.
+Failed Match: A situation in which an expectant parent and adoptive family have officially matched, but placement does not take place because the birth parents decided to parent.

 Finalization: The court hearing that finalizes the adoptive family as legal parents